Skip Main Navigation

 For most couples, deciding where to get married can be challenging.
 Add in a foreign spouse and U.S. immigration laws, and the task becomes even harder.

 If you decide to get married in the United States, you will be eligible to apply for Adjustment of Status (AOS).
-This is an internal process whereby you can stay with your spouse in the United States and possibly eventually work while your case is processed.
+This is an internal process that allows you to stay with your spouse in the United States and possibly work while your case is processed.

 Importantly, you must be mindful of what visa you are on in the United States and the “90-day rule”.
 The rule is a USCIS guideline used to determine whether green card applicants applying from within the United States misled officials on their initial visa application to come to the United States.
 It generally means you cannot apply for AOS within the first 90 days of your stay in the United States and if you do, your case will most likely be denied.

 If you decide to get married abroad, you will have to go through Consular Processing (CP).
-When you apply via consular processing, you remain in your country while waiting for your green card application to process.
+When you apply via consular processing, you must remain in your home country while waiting for your green card to be approved.

 Importantly, U.S. authorities only recognize civil marriages registered with the authorities of the country in which the marriage was celebrated.
 So, be sure to check that your marriage will be valid for U.S. immigration purposes.